 Ribbe, or juleribbe is one of the most iconic dishes in the traditional Norwegian kitchen.
-Made from pork belly, the goal is the juiciest meat with the crispiest rind.
-This method is by far the easiest way of getting the most spectacularly crispy rind and mouth watering meat.
+Made from pork belly, the goal is the juiciest meat with the crispiest crackling.
+This method is by far the easiest way of getting the most spectacularly crispy crackling and mouth watering meat.

-If you are making the classic Norwegian Christmas dinner, start with the red cabbage right after you put the meat into the oven, then start with the potatoes immediately after the meat has come out of the oven, continue with the gravy and veg.
+If you are making the traditional Norwegian Christmas ribbe, start with the red cabbage right after you put the meat into the oven, then start with the potatoes immediately after the meat has come out of the oven, then continue with the beer gravy and veg.

-I shit you not – every single year, without failing, recipe upon recipe is released in the promise of the perfect crispy rind.
-Hobby cooks and professional chefs alike fuss over minute details, and arguing which method produces the superior result; you must bake it up side down, then flip it half way through.
+I shit you not – every single year, without failing, recipe upon recipe is published with the promise of the perfect crispy crackling.
+Hobby cooks and professional chefs alike fuss over minute details, and arguing which method produces the superior result; you must roast it up side down, then flip it half way through.
 Whaaat??
-You must baste it every so often, and roast it for 1 hour per kilo; no, you must cover in foil and braise it.
+You must baste it every so often, and roast it for 1 hour per kilo; no, no, no, you imbecile, you must cover in foil and braise it.
 Are you mad?
-The key to the crispiest rind is hand fed, pampered organic pig, from an obscure, ancient Norse pig breed only found in the north-eastern corner of Hakkadalen…and it goes on, and on, and on….and it’s sooo labor intensive!
+The key to the crispiest crackling is hand fed, pampered organic pig, from an obscure, ancient Norse pig breed only found in the north-eastern corner of Hakkadalen…it goes on, and on, and on….and it’s sooo labor intensive!

 I’m a lazy SOB, and if I can get superior results with a fraction of the work, then I’ll fuckin do exactly that.
 I have used this exact method unchanged since 2010, and it has consistently delivered perfect results Every.
 Single.
 Time.